jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 - can be activated only from toggle switch
 	-

+### COLD LOAD PICKUP
+- Phase and ground can be enabled in the template
+- CL doesn't latch until loss of diversity timer times out
+	- (phase is in LO, 3ph LO, or reclosing defeated) AND

 NOT (3PO OR SPO) AND NOT (SV13 AND SV41T) OR (3PO OR SPO) AND (SPO AND NOT SV13 AND SV01T OR SV13 AND SV41T) # CLOSE LED ON EXTERNAL PANEL